buddhi-1997/Assignment2/README.md

 11)  Write a meaningful commit message (e.g. "Answers question 1")
 12)  check that your working directory is clean with git status
 13)  check that your commit succeeded as expected with git log
+14)   Push your code up to a github repository